 Where did the English Littleberry family come from?
 What is the English Littleberry family crest and coat of arms?
 When did the Littleberry family first arrive in the United States?
 Where did the various branches of the family go?
 What is the Littleberry family history?The Littleberry surname is thought to be derived from a place name.
-There is a Littlebury in Essex that was on record in the Domesday Book as "Litelbyria" manor, owned by Ely Abbey.
+Littlebury in Essex was recorded in the Domesday Book as "Litelbyria" manor and was owned by Ely Abbey from the ninth century.

 Spelling variations of this family name include: Littlebury, Littlebry, Littleberry, Littleberrie, Littleburrie, Liddlebury and many more.

-Another 20 words(1 lines of text) are included under the topic Early Littleberry Notables in all our PDF Extended History products.
+Another 67 words(5 lines of text) are included under the topic Early Littleberry Notables in all our PDF Extended History products.